 Saving taxes on your home and other real estate

 There are many ways you can maximize the tax benefits associated with owning a principal residence, vacation home or rental property.
 Tax planning is also important if you’d like to sell your home or other real estate this year.
-But don’t forget about the Tax Cuts and Jobs Act (TCJA).
+But don’t forget about the TCJA.
 It impacts some home-related deductions and some tax breaks for real estate investors and other real property businesses.

 Property tax deduction.
-Through 2025, the property tax deduction is subject to a $10,000 limit on combined deductions for state and local taxes.
+Under the TCJA, through 2025, the property tax deduction is subject to a $10,000 limit ($5,000 if you’re married filing separately) on combined deductions for state and local taxes.
 Higher-income taxpayers owning valuable homes in high-property-tax locations have seen a huge drop in the federal tax benefit they receive from their property tax payments.

 Mortgage interest deduction.
 You generally can deduct interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
 Points paid related to your principal residence also may be deductible.
 Through 2025, the TCJA reduces the mortgage debt limit from $1 million to $750,000 for debt incurred after Dec.
 15, 2017, with some limited exceptions.

 Home equity debt interest deduction.
 Through 2025, the TCJA effectively limits the home equity interest deduction to debt that would qualify for the home mortgage interest deduction.
 (Under pre-TCJA law, interest was deductible on up to $100,000 of home equity debt used for any purpose, such as to pay off credit card debt or to buy a car.)

 Under the TCJA, employees can no longer deduct home office expenses, because of the suspension of miscellaneous deductions subject to the 2% of AGI floor.
 This is true even if your employer has required you to work from home during the pandemic.